 VS Code Extension

 The Astro Doctor VS Code extension brings the Astro Doctor language server into your editor.
-It
+It activates for .astro files, reports diagnostics as you type, shows rule context on hover, and keeps the project health score visible while you work.

 Install from Marketplace